-Why It’s Dangerous to Consume Alcohol and Caffeine
+Dangerous Effects of Mixing Alcohol and Caffeine

 Drinking caffeinated alcoholic beverages can present health risks, bring changes in behavior, and lead to addiction.
 At present, the impact of CABs on the body is not completely understood.
 However, according to Dr. Steven Lipshultz of the University of Miami Medical School, drinking alcohol and caffeine together tends to have a greater effect on a person than drinking either substance separately.
 According to Dr. Lipshultz, the combination can distort a person’s mind and cause them to engage in risky behaviors because they cannot entirely comprehend the nature of their actions.
 Biologically, consuming a high dose of caffeine (such as found in CABs) is the equivalent of having an adrenaline rush.
 At the same, alcohol is a depressant.
 When caffeine and alcohol are consumed together, the high does not cancel out the low.
 Rather, the caffeine masks the effects of the alcohol.
 As a result, individuals may not be able to appreciate how intoxicated they truly are, which can cause them to continue drinking or engage in risky behavior.